factorhouse/kpow-streams-agent/README.md

 ...
 ```

-See the [kPow Multi-Cluster Feature Guide](https://docs.kpow.io/config/multi-cluster) for more information.
+See the [Kpow Multi-Cluster Feature Guide](https://docs.kpow.io/config/multi-cluster) for more information.

-### Multi-Cluster kPow Feedback Requested
+### Multi-Cluster Kpow Feedback Requested

-Is the requirement to produce to the primary kPow cluster difficult for you?
+Is the requirement to produce to the primary Kpow cluster difficult for you?

-Please [let us know](mailto:support@operatr.io) - we are considering the option of always writing to the same cluster as your Kafka Streams connects to and having kPow gather snapshots from each cluster.
+Please [let us know](mailto:support@operatr.io) - we are considering the option of always writing to the same cluster as your Kafka Streams connects to and having Kpow gather snapshots from each cluster.

 ### Register Multiple Kafka Streams Instances